 7.4 Home Address

 Where a child regularly lives at more than one address the Admissions Authority will have to reach a conclusion about which should be counted as the main address when allocating places, taking relevant evidence into account.
 Normally this will be the address where the child is registered with a medical GP.
 Where parents or carers are living separately and do not agree on the child’s home address, they are urged to reach an agreement.
 If this does not happen evidence may be required by providing court documents or other legally binding documentation such a sworn affidavit confirming where the child resides for the majority of the school week.
 Where satisfactory evidence cannot be provided the Admissions Authority will determine the address be used for allocating a school place.
-If agreement is not reached or a legal decision is not made before the closing date, this may affect the chances of your child being allocated a place at the preferred school(s).
+Please note: If agreement is not reached or a legal decision is not made before the closing date, this may affect the chances of your child being allocated a place at the preferred school(s).

 7.5 Feeder Schools